dlao2/xa-gatsby-netlify/content/give.md

   <center class="py-24">

   <p>Thank you for your generosity to Chi Alpha at UNC.
-Your donation is tax-deductible and goes directly to our organization at UNC.
+Your donation is tax-deductible and goes directly to our organization at UNC.<br>

   To give, click on DONATE below!<br>

   <a href="https://donate.stripe.com/dR64gOezL8zP4tWfYY"><button onclick="https://donate.stripe.com/dR64gOezL8zP4tWfYY">DONATE</button><a/><br>